KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Silveredge9, Patch by A Future Pilot

-**Description:** This mod reskins NPC specter Ajunta Pall to have a unique appearance that matches the honorary statue in his tomb.
+**Description:** This mod reskins Ajunta Pall to have a unique appearance that matches the honorary statue in the tomb.

 **Category & Tier:** Appearance Change & Graphics Improvement / 2 - Recommended